Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Global PIQA: Non-Parallel Split

 \subsection{Organizing a Global and Participatory Benchmark}

 For the non-parallel split of Global PIQA, authors contributed datasets following the task format described above (details in \S\ref{sec:construction-methods}).
 Authors provided their datasets with short dataset descriptions,\footnote{Dataset descriptions ranged from single paragraphs to full length papers.
 Individual dataset descriptions that individual authors have decided to publicly release are on our \href{https://github.com/mrlbenchmarks/global-piqa}{GitHub}.
 Brief summaries are in \S\ref{app:descriptions}.} and all authors of included datasets were offered co-authorship on this paper.
-To date, the Global PIQA project has involved 335 contributors across 65 countries and 173 university or company affiliations.
+To date, the Global PIQA project has involved over 350 contributors across over 65 countries and over 180 university or company affiliations.
 Our authors range from early career undergraduate researchers to professors at major global universities.
-Here, we describe key decisions that made the collaboration a success. \begin{itemize}[leftmargin=0.5cm,itemsep=0.02cm,topsep=0.02cm] \item \textbf{Researchers and authorship.} One major reason for this benchmark's success was that we recruited NLP researchers themselves to construct the datasets.
 In this setup, researchers benefit from co-authorship on a large benchmark paper, and they have both the domain expertise and motivation to write high quality examples.
 Participation is entirely voluntary.
-This contrasts with benchmarks where external annotators are paid to create datasets, with little incentive to create high quality examples.
-Our collaborative approach involving other NLP researchers is less exploitative, and because many of our authors develop technologies for their language(s), authors also benefit from having a high quality benchmark in their language(s). \item \textbf{Recruiting.} We were able to recruit a diverse group of contributors through large online communities, low-resource NLP community organizations, social media, and personal connections.\footnote{We publicized the Global PIQA task through announcements on the Eleuther AI Discord, the LINGUIST List, Masakhane, X/Twitter, BlueSky, and LinkedIn.} We also identified NLP researchers with experience constructing benchmarks and language models for specific languages or language families, and we contacted them directly to broaden our reach.
-We maintained a spreadsheet of interested volunteers (with contact information and languages spoken) to keep volunteers informed throughout the process. \item \textbf{Early feedback.} We allowed authors to send initial examples and preliminary versions of their datasets for feedback well before the dataset submission deadline.
-This contrasts with traditional shared tasks at NLP conferences, where participants have minimal interaction with the organizers prior to submitting.
-Furthermore, we held FAQ meetings one month before the deadline, held at multiple times to accommodate different time zones, and we maintained a consistently-updated set of slides with instructions and FAQs for creating the Global PIQA datasets. \item \textbf{Data quantity.} We required a minimum of 100 examples per language for each submitted dataset.
-We found that this quantity was doable so as not to discourage researchers from participating, but large enough to ensure that researchers put significant thought into creating their datasets. \item \textbf{Timeline and acceptances.} The shared task was publicly announced in late June 2025, with a submission deadline of September 15.
-This allowed almost three months to recruit contributors and for groups to develop datasets.
-The timeline was short enough, however, that no momentum was lost.
-After the dataset submission deadline, we also continued to allow submissions for languages and dialects that were still missing from the benchmark.
-We individually reached out to volunteers who had signed up for specific missing languages, and in many cases, we were able to work out later deadlines that were more amenable to those authors.
-In cases where an initial dataset submission did not meet quality checks (\S\ref{sec:compiling}), the dataset was not simply rejected; instead, we worked with the authors to make improvements for the dataset to be accepted. \end{itemize}
+This contrasts with benchmarks where external annotators are paid to create datasets, with little incentive to create high quality examples \citep{fort-etal-2011-last,fort2011crowdsourcing}.
+We recruited a diverse group of researchers through large online communities, low-resource NLP grassroots organizations, social media, and personal connections (\S\ref{app:organizing}).